chengan-che/chengan-che.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a PhD researcher in Computer Vision at King's College London.
+Hi, I am Chengan Che, a PhD researcher in Computer Vision at King's College London.
 My research focuses on large-scale dataset curation, video foundation model pretraining, self-supervised video representation learning, and vision-language learning.

 I am particularly interested in learning visual representations that capture temporal and procedural structure in complex videos, with applications to surgical artificial intelligence.